 Puerto Rico's culinary scene has never been better.
 International food festivals, world-class restaurants, and a cuisine that has a fascinating heritage that blends eras and cultures all make for serious fun when you want to dine out on the island.
 But perhaps you didn't know just how good Puerto Rico's chefs really are.
 In fact, you might have seen one or two of them, even if you've never visited Puerto Rico.
-Let me introduce three of the best in the business, world-renowned masters of their craft who have appeared on the Food Network's most popular programs.
+These three are some of the best in the business and are world-renowned masters of their craft who have appeared on the Food Network's most popular programs.

-Three notes on this list: First, I've omitted internationally acclaimed chefs who opened branches of their restaurants here (like Alain Ducasse's miX on the Beach), preferring to stick to home-grown talent.
-Second, I realize that appearing on the Food Network, in and of itself, doesn't catapult anyone to "best chef" status ... but in my book it certainly doesn't hurt.
-And finally, I... haven't (yet) dined at every restaurant on the island.
-Is there a wise old lady sitting in an aluminum hut in a remote corner of the island cooking the absolute best Puerto Rican food on the planet?
-Quite possibly.
-But as I haven't met her yet, I'll stick to the folks I know.
-And they're pretty good.
+Three notes on this list: First, internationally acclaimed chefs who opened branches of their restaurants on the island, preferring to stick to home-grown talent.
+Second, appearing on the Food Network, in and of itself, doesn't catapult anyone to "best chef" status, but it certainly doesn't hurt.
+And finally, there are numerous restaurants on the island, so this is a subjective list.

 When discussing Puerto Rico's most famous culinary minds, you pretty much have to mention Roberto Treviño in the same sentence as Chef Wilo.
-The man behind the simply scrumptious Budatai and the innovative Bar Gitano is no stranger to The Food Network.
+The man behind the simply scrumptious Budatai is no stranger to the Food Network.
 The exuberant, congenial Treviño took on Mario Batali in Iron Chef America and was a contestant on The Next Iron Chef.

 Chef Treviño calls San Juan home, but he was born and raised in San Francisco.

 Guess who was also a contestant on the Next Iron Chef?
-Yup, it was Mario Pagán, who once manned the helm at one of Puerto Rico's most celebrated culinary destinations, Chayote (which has since closed).
-He can now be found at the Thai-inspired Lemongrass (which, honestly, wasn't my favorite), and at Laurel, at the Museum of Art of Puerto Rico in Santurce.
+Yup, it was Mario Pagán, who once manned the helm at one of Puerto Rico's most celebrated culinary destinations, Chayote (which has since closed) and the Thai-inspired Lemongrass.
+He opened his namesake restaurant, which he operates.

 Chef Pagán trained under another renowned Puerto Rican chef, Alfredo Ayala, who founded Chayote and eventually sold it to his protege.